freymend/quizdroid/README.md

 # quizdroid

 An application that will allow users to take multiple-choice quizzers
-- now we will refactor to use a domain model and an Application object
+- now we will write the code to check the questions periodically, store the data, and allow for preferences
-- note that a future version of this codebase will require permissions to be set; this can be done now or later, as you wish

-## Developer Tasks
+## Tasks

-Create a class called `QuizApp` extending `android.app.Application` and make sure it is reference from the app manifest; override the `onCreate()` method to emit a message to the diagnostic log to ensure it is being loaded and run

-Use the `Repository` pattern to create a `TopicRepostiory` interface; create one implementation that simply stores elements in memory from a hard-coded list initialized on startup.
-Create domain objects for `Topic` and `Quiz`
-- a `Quiz` is question text, four answers, and an integer saying which of the four is correct
-- a `Topic` is a title, short description, and a collection of Question objects

-Make the `QuizApp` object a `Singleton` and provide a method for accessing the `TopicRepository`.

-Refactor the activities in the application to use the `TopicRepository`.
-- On the topic list page, the title and the short description should come from the similar field in the `Topic` object.
-- On the topic overview page, the title and long description should come from the similar field in the `Topic` object..
-The `Question` objects should be similarly easy to match up to the UI.
+Refactor the `TopicRepository` to read a `JSON` file (data/questions.json) to use as the source of the `Topics` and `Questions`.
+Use a hard-coded file (available at <http://tednewardsandbox.site44.com/questions.json>) pushed to the device with adb for now; do **NOT** include it as part of the application's "assets", as a future version will be replacing the file after the application has been deployed.

+The application should provide a `Preferences` action bar item that brings up a `Preferences` activity containing the application's configurable settings: `URL` to use for question data, and how often to check for new downloads measured in minutes.
+If a download is currently underway, these settings should not take effect until the next download starts.

 ## Grading

-- repo should be called `quizdroid` on branch `repository`
+repo should be called `quizdroid` on branch `storage`

-- repo should contain all necessary build artifacts
+repo should contain all necessary build artifacts

-### Grading (5 pts)
+### Grading (5pts)

-1pt: QuizApp extends Application, is referenced from manifest, and writes to log
-1pt: QuizApp is a Singleton
-3pts: TopicRepository provides all access to the Topic/Quiz objects, and all data is coming from those objects
+- 3 pts: `TopicRepostiroy` pulls all data from a JSON file
+- 2 pts: Preferences displays configuration

-### Extra Credit (5pts)
+### Extra Credit (2pts):

-In the next part, we will need this application to need to access the Internet, among other things.
-Look through the list of permissions in the Android documentation, and add `uses-permission` elements as necessary to enable that now.
-(1 pt)

-Create some unit tests that test the Repository's ability to save/retrieve Topics and Quizzes (2pts)

-Refactor the domain model so that `Topics` can have an icon to go along with the title and descriptions.
-(Use the stock Android icons for now if you don't want to test your drawing skills).
-Refactor the topic list `ListView` to use the icon as part of of the layout for each item in the list view.
-Display the icon on the topic overview page.
-(2 pts)
+Use a custom JSON file of your own questions; if you do this, submit screenshots using your questions.
+Include the URL at which your JSON file can be found (it must be internet-accessible) so we can verify it.
+It must match the structure/format of the example